spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-customer-requests-for-quote.md

 ## Retrieve requests for quote

-To retrieve requests for quote for a customer, send the following request:
+To retrieve requests for quote, send the request:

 ---
 `GET` **/quote-requests**